ksquarekumar/whisper-stream/README.md

 > This project uses [pyenv](https://github.com/pyenv/pyenv), [mamba](https://github.com/mamba-org/mamba) and [`poetry`](https://python-poetry.org/) to manage environments, dependencies and building wheels.

-> For correct building of artifacts, this proejct also relies on some poetry plugins:
+> For correct building of artifacts, this project also relies on some poetry plugins:
 >
 > > [poetry-multiproject-plugin](https://github.com/davidvujic/poetry-multiproject-plugin)
 >